 WU and F Grades Policy

-A grade of 'WU' is a failure grade given to a student who began attending the class (attended at least one session) and stopped attending.
-This grade is assigned by the instructor to indicate that the student stopped attending the course before the end of the semester; or as a result of the excessive absences there is no basis to give a final letter grade of "A to F" and the conditions for a grade of 'INC' do not apply.
-This grade is calculated in the GPA as zero and gives no credit.
-If a student wishes to receive credit for the course, it must be repeated with a passing grade; however, the 'WU' grade remains on the transcript
+A grade of 'WU' is a failure grade given to a student who began attending the class (at least one session) and stopped attending.
+This grade is assigned by the instructor to indicate that the student stopped attending the course before the end of the semester; or as a result of excessive absences for which there is no basis to give a final letter grade of "A to F," and the conditions for a grade of 'INC' do not apply.
+The WU grade is a punitive grade which will impact your academic and financial records.
+If a student wishes to receive credit for the course, it must be repeated with a passing grade of a C- or higher, and remains on the transcript